tarantool/doc/doc/reference/reference_sql/sql.rst

 |br|

 Every column has a data type:
-BOOLEAN or INTEGER or UNSIGNED or DOUBLE or NUMBER or STRING or VARBINARY or SCALAR.
+BOOLEAN or DOUBLE or INTEGER or NUMBER or SCALAR or STRING or UNSIGNED or VARBINARY.
 The detailed description of data types is in the section :ref:`Operands <sql_operands>`.